rfc9575v5.txt rfc9575.txt

 follows: follows:

-skipping to change at line 1306 skipping to change at line 1311
+skipping to change at line 1292 skipping to change at line 1298

-3. MUST: send DRIP Link (Section 4.2) using the BE: HDA, UA 3.
-MUST: send DRIP Link (Section 4.2) using the BE: HDA, UA
+3. MUST: send DRIP Link (Section 4.2) using the BE: HDA, UA 3. send DRIP Link (Section 4.2) using the BE: HDA, UA (satisfying

-(satisfying ID-5, GEN-1 and partially satisfying GEN-3); at least (satisfying ID-5, GEN-1 and partially satisfying GEN-3); at least
+(satisfying ID-5, GEN-1 and partially satisfying GEN-3); at least ID-5, GEN-1 and partially satisfying GEN-3); at least once per

-once per minute. once per minute.
+once per minute. minute.

-where the UA is dynamically signing data that is guaranteed to be where the UA is dynamically signing data that is guaranteed to be
+where the UA is dynamically signing data that is guaranteed to be the UA is dynamically signing data that is guaranteed to be

 unique, unpredictable, and easily cross checked by the receiving unique, unpredictable, and easily cross checked by the receiving